Snorkelling in the crystal-clear lagoon of Mauritius

 Stenella longirostris

-Resident pods of 100–400 spinner dolphins live permanently off the west coast, particularly around Tamarin.
-They sleep in the morning shallows and hunt offshore at night.
-Dolphin watching trips are very popular — choose operators who allow dolphins to approach the boat rather than chasing them.
+Resident pods of 100–400 spinner dolphins live permanently off the west coast.
+Named for their acrobatic spinning leaps, they hunt offshore at night and rest in the morning shallows.
+Dolphin watching trips are popular — choose ethical operators who allow dolphins to approach the boat voluntarily rather than chasing.
+In-water encounters at the dolphin's choice.

 Year-round · West and south-west coast